 1) See Above: This corridor is important for the bicycle mode because it is a bus corridor (all buses have a front rack that holds two bikes), because it intersects the Southwest Trail, and because it is a part of the proposed Midline.

 2) West from Downtown: There are only three on-street ways between the Arkansas River and I-630 to go west out of downtown.
 LaHarpe/Cantrell is not a safe bike route, 3rd St. may not get bike facilities anytime soon.
 That leaves 7th St. as the only east-west corridor available to create a lower-stress corridor to encourage ridership and commuting.

-3) Bike share: Some of this corridor falls within the Phase 1 bike share launch in Spring 2018.
+3) Bike share: Some of this corridor falls within the Phase 1 bike share focal area.
 If the Capital Mall and Arkansas Children’s Hospital are not included in the Phase 1 launch, they will be high priority targets for Phase 2.
 Quality bike facilities (those that offer substantial separation between bikes and vehicular traffic) have been shown to increase the use and success of bike share programs.

 4) Main St. Connectivity: The importance of connectivity cannot be overstated when implementing a bicycle transportation network.
 Creating a high quality east-west corridor that intersects with a high-quality north-south corridor on Main St. will increase ridership and bike commuting.

 We have already considered lane configurations and held public meetings regarding 7th St. from Broadway to Chester.